xujintao/ratel/README.md

 ratel/app fork process via spawn-fcgi.

 * [fcgi or fastcgi](https://github.com/LuaDist/fcgi)
 A blocking fastcgi based network library.
+Because of the feature of blocking, Ratel discard, and here just take it to compare with the next non-blocking network library.

 * [fastcgi++](https://github.com/eddic/fastcgipp)
 A non-blocking fastcgi based network library with c++14, which means our compiler must be support c++14.
 One receiver-thread(as producer) accept request asynchronously, and push all request to a container which other multi-thread(act as consumer) pull from and handle.

 * log
-1.The log module in ratel is based on [Boost.log](http://www.boost.org/doc/libs/1_54_0/libs/log/doc/html/index.html), and version must be at least 1.54.0.
+1.The log module in ratel is based on [boost.log](http://www.boost.org/doc/libs/1_54_0/libs/log/doc/html/index.html), and version must be at least 1.54.0.
 2.Instead of verboss "<<", it use printf-style syntax, which means we can log like this:
 ```
 Log(info, "Num:%d, note:%s", 1, "log here");
 ```

 * [jsoncpp](https://github.com/open-source-parsers/jsoncpp)
-Before jsoncpp, i tried boost.ptree and rapidJson.
-However [boost.ptree](https://svn.boost.org/trac10/ticket/9721#no2) does not conform to JSON standard and
-[rapidJson](https://github.com/Tencent/rapidjson) is extremely clunky to use.
+Before jsoncpp, i tried [boost.ptree](http://www.boost.org/doc/libs/1_54_0/doc/html/property_tree.html) and [rapidJson](https://github.com/Tencent/rapidjson).
+However boost.ptree [does not conform to JSON standard](https://svn.boost.org/trac10/ticket/9721#no2) and rapidJson is extremely clunky to use.
 As for jsoncpp, the fact that [Serialize UTF-8 string with Unicode escapes #687](https://github.com/open-source-parsers/jsoncpp/pull/687) since v1.8.4 seems to be useless.
-So, here i will stay with v1.8.3 until they makes some change.
+So, here i will stay with v1.8.3 until it makes some change.

 ## Quick start
 On Ubuntu 14.04, start with the following steps: